mozilla/mig/doc/modules.rst

 ~~~

 On the receiving side, the module is invoked via its `Run()` function.
 It
-starts by trying to read parameters from stdin, then validates the parameters
+starts by trying to read parameters from stdin, via the `in io.Reader`.
+It
-against its own formatting rules, performs work and returns results in a JSON
+then validates the parameters against its own formatting rules, performs work
-string.
+and returns results in a JSON string.

 .. code:: go

-	func (r Runner) Run() string {
+	func (r Runner) Run(in io.Reader) string {
 		defer func() {
 			if e := recover(); e != nil {
 				r.Results.Errors = append(r.Results.Errors, fmt.Sprintf("%v", e))